FAQs

 You can find technologies previously selected for flight testing through NASA’s Flight Opportunities program here.
 Many PIs are willing to talk about their experiences with potential applicants.
 You can also find more information and listen to recorded webinar sessions with PIs on the Flight Opportunities Community of Practice web page.

-Evaluation & Selection
+Evaluation & Flight Test

 How will applications be evaluated and what can we win?
+What is the period of performance or timeframe for winners?
+(Updated February 18)

 There will be three types of evaluation.
 During Evaluation Panel review, each valid application will receive scores and comments from a highly qualified panel of expert judges who will use a scoring rubric to evaluate their assigned applications.
 Potential biases in Evaluation Panel review are addressed through our training, which includes unconscious bias training for each member of the Evaluation Panel.
 All scores are normalized to ensure fairness for everyone.

-The Selection Committee judges will review top-scoring submissions and select up to nine winners based on the resulting rank order from the Evaluation Panel, scoring rubric, and diversity of solutions.
+The Selection Committee judges will review top-scoring submissions and select up to nine winners based on the resulting rank order from the Evaluation Panel, scoring rubric, and variety of solutions.
 Winners will each receive an initial award of $200,000, with the chance to win a total of up to $500,000 each and the opportunity for a flight test of their payload.

 Winners will have the opportunity to win additional awards of $200,000 each for successful completion of Payload Build Round 1 and $100,000 each for successful completion of Payload Build Round 2.
 Field Judges will conduct site visits in November 2025 and April 2026 to score the progress each winner has made (dates are subject to change and will be provided to winners at the start of the Payload Build phase).